Dess96/Immersive-Promises/README.md

 # Immersive-Promises
-The purpose of this project was to use nested promises to use a given API that returns the Spain flag.
+The purpose of this project was to use nested promises to use a given API that returns the Spain flag.</br>
-In order to run:
+In order to run:</br>
   npm install</br>
   node serve.js